cosmix/linear-mcp/README.md

 * Create new issues and subissues with label support
 * Update existing issues with full field modification
+* Self-assign issues using 'me' keyword
+* Advanced search by creator and assignee
 * Add comments to issues with markdown support
 * Query Linear issues by ID or key with optional relationships
 * Search issues using custom queries with enhanced metadata